-Crystal Matrix The Crystal Matrix Frequency Synthesizer is a heterodyne oscillator that generates synthesizer frequencies for use in both the transmitter and receiver sections.
+The Crystal Matrix Frequency Synthesizer is an heterodyne oscillator that generates synthesizer frequencies for use in both the transmitter and receiver sections.
 Its output determines the channel on which the transceiver is operating.

 The output of the synthesizer is determined by the particular pair of crystals from the crystal matrix that are selected by the channel selector switch, S2.
 This switch is set-up so that S2b switches to the next crystal each step, while S2a switches to the next crystal every fourth step.
 There are twenty-four pairs possible from this.
-However, the twenty-fourth position of the switch, located between channels 22 and 23 is blank.
+However, the twenty-fourth position on the switch, located between channels 22 and 23 is used to switch the unit into the PA mode instead.